home-assistant/home-assistant.io/source/_components/sensor.android_ip_webcam.markdown

 Devices will be configured automatically.
 Please refer to the [component](/components/android_ip_webcam/) configuration on how to setup.

-You can setup your own sensors by examining the json file from the webcam server: http://IP:8080/sensors.json
+You can setup your own sensors by examining the JSON file from the webcam server: http://IP:8080/sensors.json